roozy-io/idp/src/tutorials/extending-k8s.md

 We can see that our deployment subresource is being updated and the update logs are showing up in the console.
 We can confirm this by inspecting the deployment in `k9s`.

 ## 14. Deleting the ghost resource
-If perform a delete operation on our resource, all the subresouces will be deleted too, as we set their owner to be the ghost resource.
+If we perform a delete operation on our resource, all the subresouces will be deleted too, as we set their owner to be the ghost resource.
 Please notice the `controllerutil.SetControllerReference` usage, before creating the subresources.

 Let us perform the delete and see the effect.